masylum/dialect-http/Readme.md

 dialect-http is a web client to manage your dialect translations.

-This module is builtin upon [dialect](http://github.com/masylum/dialect/).
+This module is builtin upon [dialect](http://github.com/masylum/dialect/) using the mongodb store.

 <img src = "https://github.com/masylum/express-dialect/raw/master/lib/public/images/example.jpg" border = "0" />